 Soul cage was a necromancy spell that temporarily trapped the soul of a recently deceased humanoid, allowing the caster to take advantage of it in several alternative ways

-The spell, cast at the instant of death of a humanoid within a variety of 60 feet (18 meters), trapped the creature’s soul during a tiny cage for up to eight hours, or until the cage was destroyed.
+The spell, cast at the instant of death of a humanoid within a variety of 60 feet (18 meters), trapped the creature’s soul in a tiny cage for up to eight hours, or until the cage was destroyed.
 The creature whose soul was trapped couldn’t be revived while the spell was in effect.

 Soul Cage 5e